-The 12 John Wells novels Berenson has written as of 2018 cover the gamut of America’s 21st-century foreign policy preoccupations: Al Qaeda, North Korea, nuclear terrorism, CIA black sites, Saudi jihadis, the war in Afghanistan, terrorists in Somalia, conflict with Iran, ISIS, the complex US relationship with Israel, and the new Cold War with Russia.
+The 12 John Wells novels Berenson published from 2006 to 2018 cover the gamut of America’s 21st-century foreign policy preoccupations: Al Qaeda, North Korea, nuclear terrorism, CIA black sites, Saudi jihadis, the war in Afghanistan, terrorists in Somalia, conflict with Iran, ISIS, the complex US relationship with Israel, and the new Cold War with Russia.
 The John Wells books are listed below in chronological order of their publication.
 Each title is followed by a link to its review.

 The Faithful Spy (2006) – Al Qaeda from the inside out: a thriller filled with suspense